-2nd Edition.
+2nd edition.
 Publisher: Jones & Bartlett.

-Prerequisites: MATH 234 or equivalent is a prerequisite for this course.
+Prerequisites: Math 234 or equivalent is a prerequisite for this course.

-Objective: This course will focus on applications of the theory studied in MATH 234 and its further development.
-There are two major concepts involved, (a) Linear Systems/Operators, such as Economic Models and Dynamical systems, where the Eigen theory is applied, and (b) the theory of Inner Product Spaces, leading to applications like Orthogonalization and Least Square solutions, on which this course is based.
-The general objective of the course is to master your understanding and skills in these key concepts of Linear Algebra that will be critical for further Algebra courses in your curriculum.

-Pedagogy: Classes take place in a computer lab equipped with Maple.
-The structure of the classes includes lecture time on the theory and examples alternating with problem solving tasks done by students individually.
+The objective: This course will focus on applications of the theory studied in Math 234 and its further development.
+There are two major concepts involved, (a) Linear Systems & Operators, such as Economic Models or Dynamical systems, where the Eigentheory is applied, and (b) the Inner Product Spaces, leading to applications like Orthogonalization and Least Square solutions, on which this course is based.
+The general objective of the course is to master your understanding and skills in these key concepts of Linear Algebra that will be critical for further classes includes lecture time on the theory and examples, alternating with problem solving tasks done in class by students individually.
 Mathematical issues that arise during problem solving are discussed in class.